HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/configure_opensearch/architectural_overview.md

 - The `documentObject` contains the document's real data.
 Its properties vary depending on the type of content source and the fields that are indexed.

-we have a fallback logic to extract data from the documentObject, if the common fields are not directly provided
+ The fallback logic to extract data from the documentObject, if the common fields are not directly provided you could fill in title from the `documentObject.name` field and type from the `documentObject.contentType` field.

 - The `lastIndexed` and `firstIndexed` fields are maintained by the search.
 These fields display the corresponding timestamps of last indexing and first indexing, respectively.

-- The `title` field, A descriptive short title of the document. `title` is mandatory field .
+- The `title` field, A descriptive short title of the document.
+It is a mandatory field.

-- The field `type`, specific type of the document, for example: DAM Asset, DAM Collection, com.ibm.workplace.wcm.api.Content, com.ibm.workplace.wcm.api.SiteArea. `type` is mandatory field
+- The field `type`, specific type of the document, for example: DAM Asset, DAM Collection, com.ibm.workplace.wcm.api.Content, com.ibm.workplace.wcm.api.SiteArea.
+It is a mandatory field.

 - The field `description`, A longer description or preview text, might not be available for all types of documents stored.

-Q.- The `tags` field,
+- The `tags` field, It is common for every type of document and array of strings.

 - The `dataUri` field, The dataUri to retrieve the binary file from for text extraction, can be empty.